chains-project/maven-lockfile/README.md

 ```
 If a pom.xml file is changed, this action will add a commit with the updated lockfile to the pull request.
-Otherwise, it will validate the lockfile and fail if the lockfile is correct.
+Otherwise, it will validate the lockfile and fail if the lockfile is incorrect.
+A lockfile is incorrect if any dependency has changed since the lockfile was generated.
+This includes versions and checksums.

 ⚠️**Warning**: The action result of your lockfile could be platform-dependent.
 Some artifacts are platform-dependent and the checksums will differ between platforms.